ht0324/ht0324.github.io/_pages/about.md

 Hi there! 👋

-My name is Hun Tae, a senior student majoring in Computer Science at [Sungkyunkwan University](https://skku.edu/eng/) in Seoul.
+My name is Hun Tae, a senior student majoring in Computer Science at [Sungkyunkwan University](https://skku.edu/eng/) in South Korea.

 I also studied at the [University of Texas at Austin](https://www.utexas.edu/) as an exchange student for a year.
 I had a great time there and had the privilege of working with [Prof. Radu Marculescu](https://radum.ece.utexas.edu/people/) at [UT Austin Systems Level Design](https://radum.ece.utexas.edu/) during my stay.
 Additionally, I had the privilege of working with [Prof. JinYeong Bak](https://nosyu.kr/) at the [HLI Lab](https://hli.skku.edu/).
 My interests lie in the areas of Large Language Models and Synthetic Data Generation.